onhiw/recipe-app/README.md

 Testing Success :
 1. Open the application and the first page of the recipe list will appear
 2. Click the item to go to the detail page
-3. the detail page only contains data not loading to the server
+3. The detail page only contains data not loading to the server
-4. which contains data only on the first page
+4. Which contains data only on the first page

 Testing Error:
-1. turn off the internet
+1. Turn off the internet
 2. Open the recipe app
 3. Then error handling will appear or an illustration of the error message will appear
 4. Turn the internet back on